OPLSS/introduction-to-algebraic-effects-and-handlers/lecture-4.md

-# Lecture 4: Programming with algebraic effects and handlers
+# Programming with algebraic effects and handlers

 In the last lecture we shall explore how algebraic operations and handlers can be used in programming.